Abortion debate epicenter: Mississippi clinic stays open

 Associated Press

 JACKSON, Miss.
-(AP) — As the U.S. Supreme Court hears a Mississippi case that could topple abortion rights nationwide, the state’s only abortion clinic is busier than ever: Volunteers continue to escort patients into the bright pink building while protesters outside beseech women not to end their pregnancies.
+(AP) — As the U.S. Supreme Court hears a Mississippi case Wednesday that could topple abortion rights nationwide, the state’s only abortion clinic was busier than ever: Volunteers continued to escort patients into the bright pink building while protesters outside beseeched women not to end their pregnancies.

-In recent years, Jackson Women’s Health Organization saw patients two or three days a week.
-It recently doubled its hours to treat women from Texas, where a law took effect in early September banning most abortions at about six weeks, and from Louisiana, where clinics are filling with Texas patients.
+The Jackson Women’s Health Organization saw patients two or three days a week in recent years, but has doubled its hours to treat women from Texas, where a law took effect in early September banning most abortions at about six weeks, and from Louisiana, where clinics are filling with Texas patients.

-The case being argued before the nation’s high court Wednesday is about a 2018 Mississippi law that would ban most abortions after 15 weeks of pregnancy.
-But the stakes are high because the state’s Republican attorney general is asking the court — remade with three conservative justices nominated by former President Donald Trump — to use the case to overturn Roe v.
+The case being argued before the nation’s high court is about a 2018 Mississippi law that would ban most abortions after 15 weeks of pregnancy.
+The state’s Republican attorney general is asking the court — remade with three conservative justices nominated by former President Donald Trump — to use the case to overturn Roe v.
 Wade, the court’s 1973 ruling that declared a nationwide right to abortion.

 The Supreme Court has never allowed states to ban abortion before viability, the point at roughly 24 weeks when a fetus can survive outside the womb.